Career Timeline of Robin Williams: Major Achievements and Milestones

 In August 2008, Robin Williams announced a new 26-city tour, Weapons of Self-Destruction, after a six-year hiatus.

-In September 2009, Robin Williams began his 26-city tour, Weapons of Self-Destruction, which concluded in New York on December 3.
+In September 2009, Robin Williams began his Weapons of Self-Destruction tour.

-December 8, 2009: HBO Special on Weapons of Self-Destruction
+December 8, 2009: HBO Special Weapons of Self-Destruction

-On December 8, 2009, Robin Williams' Weapons of Self-Destruction tour was the subject of an HBO Special.
+On December 8, 2009, the HBO Special of Robin Williams's Weapons of Self-Destruction tour was released.

 2009: Starred in World's Greatest Dad